azexsoft/di/README.md

 $otherFoo = $container->get(FooInterface::class); // will be returned OtherFoo
 ```

 Array definitions for injector builder.
+Works for bind() and provide() methods.

 ```PHP
 $container->bind(Abstract::class, [